"Look on the bright side, Eddy. My parents say fads go in a cycle. In another ten years, we'll be back in style!"

 , or just plain uncool

-suddenly begins to make a comeback, usually accompanied by words like "vintage" and "classic."
+suddenly begins to make a comeback, usually accompanied by words like "vintage," "nostalgic," and "classic."
 It's gone through the ups and downs of the Popularity Polynomial

 kick in, you don't want to think about it.
-But when you become adults again, it is seen as harmless.
+But when you reach your later teens or become adults, it is seen as harmless.
 And once your

 kids discover it, it may even become cool again (as long as they don't associate it with their uncool parents).
 Now apply that on a larger scale.

 Given enough cycles, it becomes an equivalent of Cyclic Trope